arif-zaman/perceptron-algorithm/README.md

 # Perceptron Algorithm
-Perceptron Algorithm in Basic Python.
+Multiple Variatnts of Perceptron Algorithm in Basic Python.